JunghwanRo/log/README.md

 Check which part of the code prevents a smooth shutdown. \
 Modularize the rewards so we can turn it on and off. \
 Reading Between Sea and Sky: Aerial Aquatic Locomotion in Miniature Robots (Now on Section 1.1.5) \
+Change to Norm of everything (Position, Orientation). \

 # DONE